NATIONAL SOCK DAY

 The founders of the celebration turned the tables on other sock holidays.
 Such individualism generated was out of control.
 Days like National No Sock Day on May 8th and National Lost Sock Day (for shame!) on May 9th were rebels.

-In an effort to promote lasting sock matches, the observance dedicated the day to all pairs, even the tiny baby socks who manage to stay paired.
-We don’t know if it’s animal magnetism (static cling) or chemistry (something in the detergent), these sock pairs deserve recognition!
+To promote lasting sock matches, the observance dedicated the day to all pairs, even the tiny baby socks who manage to stay paired.
+We don’t know if it’s animal magnetism (static cling) or chemistry (something in the detergent), but these sock pairs deserve recognition!

 The day honors all matches made in laundromantic-matrimony.
-No color, style or size will be turned away.
-Argyle to tube socks, knee highs, and fuzzy slipper socks – if they keep finding their mate over and over, this National Day wiggles its toes in their honor!
+We will turn no color, style, or size away.
+So, Argyle to tube socks, knee highs, and fuzzy slipper socks – if they keep finding their mate over and over, this National Day wiggles its toes in their honor!

 HOW TO OBSERVE #NationalSockDay

 Do your socks match?
 If they do, celebrate them!
 You can also go shopping for a new pair of shiny new matching socks.
 They can be baby socks or grown-up socks.
 It doesn’t matter.
 Make them fun, colorful socks.
 Stripes or polka dots, Argyle or geometric shapes.
 Either way, we want to see your beautifully matched mates.
 Share your rare pairs of socks by using #NationalSockDay on social media.

 Pair of Thieves founded National Sock Day on December 4th to warm our toes with the commemoration of two toe-tapping historical events that happened on this day.

 In 1954, the final curtain fell on the first revival of the Broadway musical On Your Toes.
 The Rogers and Hammerstein production first made its debut in 1936.
 It was unique in that it incorporated ballet with a traditional musical genre.
 The popular musical was revived in 1984.